RevealBi/Documentation/en/visualization-tutorials/tutorial-candlestick-chart.md

 [Reveal Tutorials Spreadsheet](http://download.infragistics.com/reportplus/help/samples/Reveal_Visualization_Tutorials.xlsx).

->[NOTE!]
+>[!NOTE]
 >Excel files as local files are not supported in this release.
-In order to follow these tutorials, make sure you upload the file to one of the supported [cloud services](data-sources.md) or add it as a [Web Resource](Web-Resource.md).
+In order to follow these tutorials, make sure you upload the file to one of the supported [cloud services](data-sources.md) or add it as a [Web Resource](web-resource.md).

 <a name='create-candlestick-chart'></a>
 ### Creating a Candlestick Chart